documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 A. **Available Clusters**
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The user must click over the “Available Clusters” blank to open a drop-down list of all the configured clusters on the Mangue.io platform, then select the recipient Cluster in which the Deployment is created and executed.
+The user must click over the “Available Clusters” blank to open a dropdown list of all the configured clusters on the Mangue.io platform, then select the recipient Cluster in which the Deployment is created and executed.

 There is a mensage present on the screen that is important to highlight for the Deployment via YAML creation process.